mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Flash_Drive/Arduino_Code/README.md

 If you saw the ready text, you can see the firmware version by typing **++ver** into the top line of the Serial Monitor and pressing the Enter key or clicking the Send button.

 The latest GPIB Flash Drive version will show: "**AR488 GPIB storage ***Device 5***, /w Gamepad, ver.
 0.05.90, 22/04/2024**"

+You can also view the list of files in the Flash Drive **ROOT** directory by typing ++tlist in the top line of the Serial Monitor and pressing the Enter key on the keyboard.

+Your GPIB Flash Drive is now ready to plug into your Tektronix 4051, 4052 or 4054 computer!